-Building standards.
-While both site-built and manufactured homes must comply with relevant building codes, site-built homes are approved onsite before occupancy is allowed.
+- Building standards.
+While site-built and manufactured homes must comply with relevant building codes, site-built homes are approved onsite before occupancy.
 In contrast, manufactured homes are built to the HUD Code and receive certification before transportation.

 How to Remodel a Manufactured Home